There is no single test for schizophrenia. It is usually diagnosed after assessment by a mental health specialist.

 Your GP will ask about your symptoms and check they're not the result of other causes.
 For example, recreational drug use.

-If your GP thinks you may have schizophrenia, they will refer you to a community mental health team.
-They support people with complex mental health conditions.
+If your GP thinks you may have schizophrenia, they will refer you to a community mental health team (CMHT).
+They support people with complex mental health difficulties.

-A psychiatrist or a specialist nurse will carry out an assessment of your symptoms.
-They'll also want to know your personal history and current circumstances.
+A psychiatrist or mental health team member will assess your symptoms.
+They'll ask about your history and current circumstances.

 To make a diagnosis, most mental healthcare professionals use a diagnostic checklist.